guest3301/secure-login/README.md

 # Secure Login Application

 This application provides a secure login system with two-factor authentication (2FA) using TOTP (Time-based One-Time Password).
+It was honored with the **First Prize** at Techxpression – the hackathon organized by the Department of IT & CS at **B.K.
+Birla College, Kalyan**.

 ## Features